mekkablue/ShowAngledHandles/README.md

 ### Requirements

-The plugin requires app version 2.3 (837) or later, running on OS X 10.9.1 or later.
+The plugin requires app version 2.4 or later, running on OS X 10.9.1 or later.
+If it does not work for you, please update your app to the latest version.

 ### License